SalvatoreCervone/ChatOneToOne/readme.md

 with the ip where application websocket installed

-if the server is one, for application and chat, you would write new env parameter
+if the server is one, for application and chat, you would write new env key

 ```bash
 APP_URL_NO_SCHEMA=127.0.0.1